 The two-story lobby and the new corridor overlook the soccer field and offer glimpses of the city and into nearby Massachusetts.

 Other improvements to the Academy's physical plant include five state of the art science centers, and a technology center.
 Several classrooms have already been renovated and feature interactive whiteboards and built in LCD projectors.
-Classroom renovations on the third floor were completed during the summer of 2012.
-The renovation process of the second floor began during the summer of 2014 with four classrooms, a small meeting room, and a faculty bathroom completed.
+Classroom renovations on the third floor were completed during the summer of 2012, and on the second floor during the summer of 2015.
 A new entrance to the Logee Street side of the building was completed and the front stairs were rebuilt during the summer of 2014.

 The arena was built in the early 1960s with much of the upper portion of the building taken from an abandoned World War II airplane hangar.
 The bleachers were first used in the 1964 World's Fair in New York City.
 The building is named after Brother Adelard, generally regarded as the Father of Schoolboy Hockey in Rhode Island.